 Key consideration 1 An FMI should ensure that its rules, procedures, and agreements allow it to gather basic information about indirect participation in order to identify, monitor, and manage any material risks to the FMI arising from such tiered participation arrangements.
 Description At present, there is no tiered participation in TR.
 Counterparties who are required to report their trades as per regulatory guidelines are only members of the TR and are submitting their report directly Key consideration 2 An FMI should identify material dependencies between direct and indirect participants that might affect the FMI.
-Description As specified by RBI, all OTC derivative transactions undertaken in the market are required to be reported mandatorily to CCIL-TR.
+Description As specified by RBI, all OTC derivative transactions and transactions in CPs/CDs/Repo in Corporate Bonds/CPs/CDs undertaken in the market are required to be reported mandatorily to CCIL-TR.
 Currently there is no tiered participation.